Ashoka Chakra (military decoration)

 The Ashoka Chakra (lit.
-'Wheel of Ashoka') is India's highest peacetime military decoration.
+'Wheel of Ashoka') is India's highest award for peacetime gallantry.
 It is the peacetime equivalent of the Param Vir Chakra and is awarded for the "most conspicuous bravery or some daring or pre-eminent valour or self-sacrifice".
 The decoration may be awarded either to military personnel or civilians by the Government of India.

 The circular medal consists of Ashoka Chakra surrounded by a lotus wreath on the front.
 The obverse consists of "Ashoka Chakra" written in Devanagari along the upper edge on the medal and in English along the lower rim.
 It is suspended by a straight bar suspender from a green ribbon with a central saffron stripe.

-As of 2025, there have been 86 recipients of the award.
+As of 2026, there have been 87 recipients of the award.
 Of these, 68 have been posthumous recipients, and 17 have been civilians.
 Havildar Bachittar Singh of the Indian Army was the first recipient of the award, in 1952.
 D. K. Jatar, a pilot of Air India's Kashmir Princess was the first civilian recipient of the award, in 1955.
 Only two women have ever been awarded the Ashok Chakra, flight attendant Neerja Bhanot in 1987 and police constable Kamlesh Kumari in 2001.
 Two non-Indians, cosmonauts Gennadi Strekalov and Yuri Malyshev were given the award in 1984.
-Babu Ram of the Jammu and Kashmir Police was the last recipient of the award in 2021.
+Indian Air Force officer Shubhanshu Shukla, decorated in 2026, is the most recent awardee.

 Description

 The medal was originally established on 4 January 1952 as the "Ashoka Chakra, Class I" by the President of India deemed to have been in effect from 15 August 1947.
 It was the highest class of the three gallantry awards established at the time.
 In January 1967, the award was renamed as Ashok Chakra with the other two classes renamed as Kirti Chakra and Shaurya Chakra respectively.
-The awards are given out twice a year- during the republic day and independence day.
+The awards are given out twice a year- during the Republic Day and Independence Day.
 Though the Ashok Chakra is placed below the Param Vir Chakra in the order of precedence, it is considered to be the peace time equivalent of the Param Vir Chakra.
 The award includes a medal, and a monthly stipend of ₹2800.